ventus-ag/docs/_docs/tutorials/creating-custom-images.md

 | 13aa1128-e7a1-4145-9e7c-9a6970e9bebd | windows_server_2019_datacenter          | active |
 +--------------------------------------+-----------------------------------------+--------+
 ```

-Also you can find this new image in Ventus portal on the step of creating instances when you need to **Select boot source**:
+Also you can find this new image in Ventus portal on the step of *creating instances* when you need to **Select boot source**:
 ![](../../assets/img/creating-custom-images/1.png)
 ![](../../assets/img/creating-custom-images/3.png)

-And on the page with your own images, this new image will appear too.
+On the page with your own images, this new image will appear too.
 To find this page on the main Navigation Panel go to  **Cloud** and choose **Images**.
-Here you can see that our new ubuntu-server-Ventus-Test image is labeled `protected` what means that any destructive operation on this image will get rejected by Ventus Portal web and CLI interfaces:
+Here you can see that our new `ubuntu-server-Ventus-Test` image is labeled `protected` what means that any destructive operation on this image will get rejected by Ventus Portal web and CLI interfaces:
 ![](../../assets/img/creating-custom-images/4.png)

 ## Delete an image

 The first step to deleting a `protected` image is to unprotect it.
 You can simply set a flag to make image non-protected.
 This is the command to activate the unprotected property for a given image:
 ```
 openstack image set --unprotected <IMAGE-ID>
 ```